 '''

 MAIL> SEND

 To: gateway_host!crandle!watts

 CC: billw,jenny,ibis

 Subj: Events Schedule

 '''

 5.11.
 Management Commands for Mail

-Table 5.1 describes the management commands you can use to work with SMTP mail messages currently in a queue.
+Table 5.1, "Commands for Using SMTP" describes the management commands you can use to work with SMTP mail messages currently in a queue.
 Type these commands at the TCPIP> prompt.